ess-dg/dg_MultiBlade_MBUTY/README.md

-MBUTY is a code to read the hdf5 files created by the EFU that collects data from the CAEN V1740D digitisers and the Multi-Blade detector
+MBUTY is a code to read the hdf5 files created by the EFU or JADAQ that collects data from the CAEN V1740D digitisers and the Multi-Blade detector

+MBUTY 9.12 visualises QDC data (clustering, filtering, detector images, ToF, lambda, etc...)
+MBUTY scope 1.0 is a scope mode on JADAQ trace files to be used to setup the CAEN digitisers in terms of gate, trigger, etc.

 Author: francesco piscitelli
 Mail:   francesco.piscitelli@ess.eu

+Current version:
+MBUTY V9.12 202003/30 (this version has the mapping of channels implemented as an excel file and can read also files created with JADAQ)
+MBUTY scope v1.0 202003/30

 Older Versions:
-V8.22 2020/01/20
+MBUTY V8.22 2020/01/20
 (this version is equivalent of version MATLAB MBUTI v8.22)

-Current version:
-V9.0 2020/02/13
-(this version has the mapping of channels implemented as an excel file)

 ###############################################################################

 Folder structure:

-MBUTY_currentVersion (v9.0) and README in main folder.
+MBUTY_currentVersion (v9.0) and README in main folder, as well as MBUTY scope

 Subfolders:

-./olderVersionsOfMBUTY contains older versions of MBUTY (v8.22)
+./olderVersionsOfMBUTY contains older versions of MBUTY

 ./lib contains the module MBUTYLIB that contains alll functions like the clustering function and the h5 file reader, etc.

-./data contains a couple of example data file, one from CAEN/JADAQ/EFU and one from the VMM/EFU
+./data contains a couple of example data file, one from CAEN/JADAQ/EFU and two from CAEN/JADAQ (QDC and traces) and one from the VMM/EFU

 CAEN/JADAQ/EFU file: 13827-C-ESSmask-20181116-120805_00000.h5 (this file was recorded with the MB18)

+CAEN/JADAQ files: JADAQ-QDC-file_00000.h5 and JADAQ-traces-file_00000.h5

-VMM/EFU file: AmBeSource1526gdgem-readouts-20190819-152708_00000.he
+VMM/EFU file: AmBeSource1526gdgem-readouts-20190819-152708_00000.h5

-./devel contains new functions in development to be added to MBUTY in the future, for example the function to load a VMM h5 file
+./devel contains the functions for development to be added to MBUTY in the future or already added, for example the function to load a VMM h5 file

-./developedFunctions contains all functions that are already included in MBUTYLIB

 ./tables contains the xlsx files that contain the calibrated threshold and the channel mapping for a specific detector (MB18 in this case)